jburzy01/Franck-Hertz/README.md

-# Frank-Hertz
+# Franck-Hertz
-Report and analysis for Frank-Hertz experiment
+Report and analysis for Franck-Hertz experiment